erkovacs/ase-dam-project/README.md

 ![Database](https://codepadawan93.github.io/assets/dam-ase/database-schema.jpg)

 #### Views
-- Sign up
+- Sign up -[AF]
-- Sign in
+- Sign in -[AF]
-- Main view
+- Main view -[EK]
-- Edit/View/Delete User Account form
+- Edit/View/Delete User Account form -[AF]
-- List view User Accounts - only Professor can see
+- List view User Accounts - only Professor can see -[EK]
-- Add/Edit/View/Delete Questionnaire form - only for Professor
+- Add/Edit/View/Delete Questionnaire form - only for Professor -[EK]
-- List view all Questionnaires - only for Professor
+- List view all Questionnaires - only for Professor - [EK]
-- Add/Edit/View/Delete Question form - only Professor can see
+- Add/Edit/View/Delete Question form - only Professor can see -[RG]
-- List view all unassigned Questions (all questions that are not associated to a parent Questionnaire) - only for Profssor
+- List view all unassigned Questions (all questions that are not associated to a parent Questionnaire) - only for Professor -[RG]
-- History - for Student a list of his responses, for Professor a list of all responses grouped by Questionnaire
+- History - for Student a list of his responses, for Professor a list of all responses grouped by Questionnaire -[RG]
-- Question View - only for Student
+- Question View - only for Student (main game loop)
-- Settings
+- Settings -[AG]
-- Contact
+- Contact -[AG]
-- About
+- About -[AG]
-- Help
+- Help [AG]

 #### Possible actions
 - Student/Professor can create own account